marklogic-community/corb2/README.md

 XQUERY-MODULE.outputFolder

 ## Adhoc Tasks
-INIT-MODULE, PRE-BATCH-MODULE and POST-BATCH-MODULE can be adhoc where XQuery can be local i.e. not deployed to marklogic.
+INIT-MODULE, URIS-MODULE, XQUERY-MODULE, PRE-BATCH-MODULE and POST-BATCH-MODULE can be adhoc where XQuery can be local i.e. not deployed to marklogic.
 The xquery module should be in its named file available in classpath or filesystem.
 ex:
 PRE-BATCH-MODULE=adhoc-pre-batch.xqy|ADHOC
 INIT-MODULE=/path/to/file/adhoc-init-module.xqy|ADHOC